Patchier/Tend-to-your-Frontier/README.md

 9. Once the files are copied over, run the FalloutNVpatch.exe.
 This will patch your New Vegas exe to be Large Address Aware, letting you enjoy the list with a severely decreased risk of crashing.

+10. IMPORTANT: IF YOU'RE USING GOG, DELETE THE FNV-Lang.esp PLUGIN.
+THIS IS UNNECESSARY.

 ## Starting the game

 Once you've finished installing the modlist, simply navigate to your installation folder for the modlist, open ModOrganizer.exe, and launch it via the New Vegas option, which should be selected for you.
 If not, simply choose it from the drop-down and click "run".